-Ali Farag, featured in photos on this site, is the current world #1 PSA player.
-Ali won the Rochester ProAm in 2012 as a Harvard #1 freshman player.
+Ali Farag, featured on our home page, is the current world #1 PSA player.
+Ali won the Rochester ProAm in 2012 as freshman playing #1 for Harvard.
+We were dazzled by his skill, athleticism, and humility.

-Giving you the opportunity to see and cheer up-and-coming players like Ali is an important reason that the Rochester ProAm exists.
+Giving you and our community the opportunity to see and cheer up-and-coming players like Ali is an important reason that the Rochester ProAm exists.

 Our motivations for hosting the Rochester ProAm tournament are: to inspire and bring together the squash community; to support rising players; and, most important, to grow squash in Rochester.